 • Timeline item 2 - active

-Stage 2 – Planned Transit-Oriented Areas, Southwest Shoulders and Corridors
+Stage 2 – Transit-Oriented Areas (focused primarily on Burquitlam and Lougheed Town Centre), Southwest Shoulders and Corridors

-In the second stage set for completion in spring 2025, the City will align Transit-Oriented Area regulations with areas already planned for growth.
+In the second stage, the City will align Transit-Oriented Area regulations with areas already planned for growth.
 This phase will also update land use plans for adjacent areas in Southwest Coquitlam to ensure cohesive development.

 • Timeline item 3 - incomplete

-The final stage involves a thorough review of land use policies and servicing needs for unplanned Transit-Oriented Areas and their surrounding areas.
+The final stage involves a thorough review of land use policies and servicing needs for these Transit-Oriented Areas and their surrounding areas.

 Stay Informed